czadikem/OnlinePythonTutor/README.md

 *call my own server to run the non-Python backends*, so please be mindful of your bandwidth usage.

-Note: I can't provide technical support for users who want to install Python Tutor on their own computers/servers (read details here).
+Note: *I can't provide technical support for users who want to install Python Tutor on their own computers/servers ([read details here](unsupported-features.md))*

 For further directions, see [Overview for Developers](v3/docs/developer-overview.md) or explore the [rest of the docs](v3/docs/).